Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Spectra of the overlap Dirac operator, topological charges, and instantons in external magnetic fields

 After applying smearing, the values of the chiral condensate in the chiral limit are three to five times greater than the value obtained without this process.
 Chiral symmetry breaking appears to be artificially induced by performing smearing to the link variables.

-We carry out the same calculations as in this subsection using the configurations at the finite temperature and present the numerical results in section~\ref{sec:sm_finite}.
-The numerical outcomes demonstrate the significant effects on the observables caused by performing smearing to the link variables.
+We carry out the same calculations as in this subsection using the configurations at high temperature and present the numerical results in section~\ref{sec:sm_finite}.
+The numerical outcomes demonstrate the significant effects on the observables caused by smearing to the link variables.

 These results show that smearing affects the observables, and the number of iterations needed for measurements is uncertain.
-Therefore, except for examining the lattice spacing in section~\ref{sec:appendix_1}, we do not use any smearing techniques to calculate observables.
+Therefore, except for examining the lattice spacing in subsection~\ref{sec:1_1}, we do not use any smearing techniques to calculate observables.